 When a Joke Becomes a Meme

-Of all the funny names, clearly Whatever McWhateverface is the one that’s sticking.
+Of all the funny names, clearly Whatever McWhateverface is one that’s sticking.
 Hand’s almost-original idea has led to suggestions or actually adopted names for Aussie racehorse Horsey McHorseFace, Sweden’s Trainy McTrainface, proposed San Diego soccer team Footy McFootyFace, Aussie passenger ferry Ferry McFerryface, Isle of Wight’s floating bridge Floaty McFloatface, megabusUK’s Mega McMegaface, and Google’s grammar parsing software package Parsey McParseface, among others.

 I know “McCrashplane” isn’t exactly “McCrashface” — but I’m trying to encourage a little variety here.
 Not to mention that the plane’s problems are a much more serious issue, as discussed.
 And clearly, “being open-minded to all the input we get” definitely invites input.